Integration with calendars and email

 • Control the web version of Microsoft Outlook plugin that will be downloaded from your server

-• Receive direct links for installing the Windows version of the Outlook add-on and Thunderbird plugin
+• obtain direct links to install the Windows version of the add-in for Outlook and plugin for Thunderbird;

 • Customize a template invitation to a conference.

 Go to the Manage add-ons → Email plugins section.
-In the Plugins tab, you can:
+In the Plugins tab, you will be able to:

 /docs/server/media/post_plugins/en.png

-1. Download the xml file for installing the web version of the add-on (plugin) and update the current version on the server in the Outlook (web) section.
-The plugin installation link can be copied with the button /docs/server/media/gui/copy_btn/en.svg and then distributed among the users of the corporate network (including the private network that does not have access to the Internet) so that these users could install the plugin directly from your TrueConf Server.
+1. In section Outlook (web), you can download the XML file to install the web version of the add-on (plugin) and update the current version on the server.
+You can copy the installation link using the /docs/server/media/gui/copy_btn/en.svg button and distribute it among users of the corporate network (including those on a closed network without Internet access) so they can install it directly from your TrueConf Server.

 2. Copy the download link for the desktop version of the Outlook add-on with the button /docs/server/media/gui/copy_btn/en.svg in the Outlook (for Windows) section and share it among users.
 They will be able to download the plugin from our website via the Internet.
 You can also distribute the application with the help of group policies since it is provided as an msi package.

-To learn more about installation and features of desktop and web versions of the MS Outlook add-on, check out our knowledge base.
+For more details on installation and features of the desktop and web versions of the MS Outlook add-in, refer to our knowledge base.

 On the Settings tab, you can change the default text of the description which is added when a new event is created with the help of any TrueConf mail plugins.
 Here, you can enable PIN code to be added in the description (providing that PIN was set previously):